nhsconnect/FHIR-CDS/pages/solution/solution_interactions.md

 ## Check Services Interaction ##

-At the end of the triage journey the EMS invokes a `$check-services` operation on a Directory of Services (DOS) referencing the generic `ReferralRequest` obtained as part of the triage outcome (chief concern, next activity and acuity).
+If at the end of the triage journey an onward referral is required, the EMS invokes a `$check-services` operation on a Directory of Services (DOS).
+The `$check-services` operation references the generic `ReferralRequest` obtained as part of the triage outcome (chief concern, next activity and acuity).

 The DOS uses the `ReferralRequest` and other IN parameters to find a specific set of nearby services which can meet the need identified in the triage outcome.